Angular dependence of resonant inelastic x-ray scattering: a spherical tensor expansion: General case

-In this expression, the first transition amplitude describes elastic scattering and will not be considered here. $E_I$ being negative and large, $E_I+\hbar\omega$ can be small, and $E_I-\hbar\omega_s$ is large.
-Hence, we can assume the third matrix element in Eq. \ref{scatcca} can be neglected with respect to the second one (although it could be treated with similar methods).
-Therefore, only the second amplitude transition remains in the expression of the scattering cross-section, yieding the well-known partial Kramers-Heisenberg formula:
+The first term of this expression describes Thomson scattering, which will not be considered explicitly here. $E_I$ being negative and large, $E_I+\hbar\omega$ can be small, and $E_I-\hbar\omega_s$ is large.
+Hence, it can generally be assumed that the third matrix element in Equation\eqref{scatcca} can be neglected with respect to the second one (although it could be treated with similar methods).
+Therefore, only the second transition amplitude remains in the expression of the scattering cross-section, yielding the well-known partial Kramers-Heisenberg formula: